Other Guidance

 The Water Conveyance System study (PDF) provides a broad overview of the history and development by private companies, corporations, and individuals of the state's waters.
 Water development in California occurred during Missionization and greatly accelerated during the California Gold Rush when mountain streams were impounded and canals and ditches were constructed to provide water for mining during the hot, dry summers.
 During the 1880s irrigation companies were formed and California's agricultural systems began to rely upon a year-round supply of water for row crops and orchards.
 By the 20th Century the state embarked on massive reclamation projects involving moving water from the north to the south and from the Colorado River west into Southern California.
 Today, water still remains a contentious issue as municipalities and farmers compete for this valuable natural resource.
 (December 2000)

-A Historical Context and Archaeological Research Design for Agricultural Properties in California
+A Historical Context and Methodology for Evaluating Agricultural Properties in California

-The first of several Caltrans efforts to improve the quality of historical archaeological studies in California.
-Caltrans staff and consultants working under Section 106 regulations on Caltrans projects are encouraged to use this document as a streamlining tool for evaluation of agricultural properties under Criterion D (PDF) of the National Register.
-Researchers should draw upon the identified research themes to determine specific issues and questions that may be relevant to a site under evaluation.
-The historic context will also be useful to historians and architectural historians evaluating built environment properties.
+This series of documents was developed to improve the quality of historical archaeological studies in California.
+Caltrans staff and consultants working under Section 106 regulations on Caltrans projects are encouraged to use this document as a streamlining tool for evaluation of agricultural properties under all four criteria of the National Register and CEQA.
+Researchers should draw upon the identified research themes to determine specific issues and questions that may be relevant to a resource under evaluation.

 A Historical Context and Archaeological Research Design for Mining Properties in California